 Construction Details

-There are seven of these steps, so, at the top, the Grand Gallery is only 1.04 metres (3.4 ft) wide.
+The walls of the Grand Gallery are constructed from fine white Tura limestone, laid in seven corbelled courses.
+Each successive course projects inward by approximately 7.6 centimeters, narrowing the ceiling space until a long narrow strip of flat ceiling, made of granite or limestone, caps the structure.
+This technique minimizes the risk of collapse by reducing the lateral pressure exerted by the massive superincumbent masonry.
+There are seven of these steps, so, at the top, the Grand Gallery is only 1.04 metres (3.4 feet) wide.
 It is roofed by slabs of stone laid at a slightly steeper angle than the floor of the gallery, so that each stone fits into a slot cut in the top of the gallery like the teeth of a ratchet.
 The purpose was to have each block supported by the wall of the Gallery, rather than resting on the block beneath it, in order to prevent cumulative pressure.

 circa 2570 CE